ieee-vgtc/ieeevis.org/content/info/spotlights.md

 of these techniques form a more comprehensive picture of BBF activity and their potential causes.

+### Speakers
+**Ayan Biswas - Los Alamos National Laboratory:** Ayan Biswas is a scientist in the Data Science at Scale team (CCS-3) at Los Alamos National Laboratory.
+His research interests include exascale data analysis and reduction, in situ workflows, uncertainty quantification, statistical analysis and high-dimensional data visualization.
+He also has vast experience in working with vector fields and information theory applications for visualization and analysis.
+He received his PhD in Data Visualization from The Ohio State University in 2016.
+(Contact him at ayan@lanl.gov)

+**Steve Morley - Los Alamos National Laboratory:** Steve Morley is a scientist in the Space Science and Applications group (ISR-1) at Los Alamos National Laboratory (LANL), where they have worked for over 10 years.
+Prior to joining LANL they worked at the University of Newcastle, Rutherford Appleton Laboratory, and British Antarctic Survey.
+They received their Ph.D. in Physics (2004) from the University of Southampton.
+Their work is primarily focused on physics of the coupled solar wind-magnetosphere-ionosphere system, and its application in the space weather domain.
+Their research interests include electron radiation belt dynamics, solar energetic particle events, magnetospheric substorms, and numerical space weather prediction.

+**Subhashis Hazarika – Palo Alto Research Center:** Subhashis Hazarika is currently a Research Scientist at the Intelligent Systems Lab, Palo Alto Research Center.
+Prior to this, he was a Postdoctoral Researcher at the Data Science at Scale Team, Los Alamos National Laboratory.
+He received his Masters and Ph.D. in Computer Science and Engineering from The Ohio State University, with specialization in Scientific Visualization and Data Analysis.
+His primary research interests are large-scale data analysis and visualization, statistical data modeling, and machine learning.

+**Divya Banesh - Los Alamos National Laboratory:** Divya Banesh received her Ph.D. in Computer Science from the University of California, Davis.
+She is currently a Postdoctoral Researcher in the Data Science Team at Los Alamos National Laboratory.
+Her core interests are feature identification and analysis in computer vision, image processing, topology and machine learning.

+**Natalie Klein - Los Alamos National Laboratory:** Natalie Klein is a scientist in the Statistical Sciences group at Los Alamos National Laboratory.
+Natalie’s research centers on the development and application of statistical and machine learning approaches in a variety of application areas, including hyperspectral imaging, laser-induced breakdown spectroscopy, and high-dimensional physics simulations.
+Klein holds a joint Ph.D. in Statistics and Machine Learning from Carnegie Mellon University.

 ### Schedule

 Introduction - Ayan Biswas (10 mins)